nathanejohnson/docker-registry-pruner/readme.md

 This is a tool for batch deleting manifests from a private Docker registry.

-`docker-registry-pruner` [deletes through the registry HTTP API](https://docs.docker.com/registry/spec/api/#deleting-an-image) so it does not actually remove images from the registry storage, is just removes the manifest and tags.
+`docker-registry-pruner` [deletes through the registry HTTP API](https://docs.docker.com/registry/spec/api/#deleting-an-image) so it does not actually remove images from the registry storage, it just removes the manifest and tags.
 If you then want to free up some space, [run the registry garbage collector](https://docs.docker.com/registry/garbage-collection/#run-garbage-collection) which will remove dangling layers from storage.